Hyderabadi cuisine: Medieval period

 In Deccan medieval cuisine, banquets were common among the aristocracy.
-Multiple courses would be prepared and served in a style called Dastarkhān (A long cloth laid on the floor on which food dishes and dinners plates are placed).
-Food was generally eaten by hand, served on among commons and nobility.
-The food was mostly meat oriented being grilled and fried in tandoor.
-The curry were highly seasoned and flavored by using spices.
-Fruits were preferred rather than dessert after main course.
-Once the meals are ended Kahwa (liquid hot drink) was consumed that contains ingredients to digest food.
-The ingredients of the cuisine varied greatly according to the seasons and festivals, and many items were preserved in the form of Pickles.
+Multiple courses would be prepared and served in Dastarkhān style, placed on a long cloth laid on the floor.
+Food was generally eaten without utensils, both by nobility and the general population.
+Dishes based on meat became more common and the use of spices increased.
+Fresh fruit became a common dessert.
+A drink of Kahwa became a popular digestive.
+Ingredients used in dishes varied according to the seasons and festivals, and many items were preserved in the form of pickles.